 Accept reCAPTCHA Terms Of Service, and if you wish, thick the box to send notifications to owners in case of miss-configuration or suspicious traffic and then press “Submit” button.
 The keys will be generated.

-Navigate to WP Admin -> PeepSo -> Configuration -> General and find “Registration” panel.
+Navigate to WP Admin -> PeepSo -> Configuration -> Accounts and Security and find “Security” panel.

-Enable ReCaptcha and enter Site and Secret key provided by Google.
+Enable ReCaptcha for Login or Register and enter Site key and Secret key provided by Google.

 During registration, ReCaptcha will show in the lower right corner but users trying to register won’t have to interact with it.